 Now there are a couple of notable omissions that I will now mention.
 The first is the boxing trainer we just mentioned, Angelo Dundee.
 Dundee helped train both Muhammad Ali and Sugar Ray Leonard, but although he was obviously a great boxing coach, both Ali and Leonard have inferred that Dundee was more about managing them than coaching them.
 Dundee learnt to coach in another of the legendary boxing gyms – Stillman’s gym in New York which housed several prominent boxing coaches such as the aforementioned Ray Arcel.

 The second notable omission was the coach to probably the second most recognised fighter of all time, the most recognisable being Ali and his coach was the first omission, the next is the boxing trainer to Mike Tyson – Cus D’Amato.
 Whereas Cus was a bright mind and very good trainer, I would not rank him ahead of any of the names already on my list because I feel Cus’ real strength was in his views about human psychology.
 D’Amato was a master when it came to using motivation and psychology to train his fighters but as an out and out boxing coach I would not rank him above the names in this article.
-Before I would add Dundee or Cus, I would add Bill Miller, the former trainer of James Toney.
-Both Dundee and Cus D’Amato had success with other boxers, Dundee more so than Cus and they would be in my top ten but not ahead the coaches already listed in this article.
+Before I would add Dundee or Cus, I would add Bill Miller, the former trainer of James Toney, you would also have to consider Charlie Goldman.
+Goldman as a boxer was a protégé of Terrible Terry McGovern and as a trainer would transform a short, stout man with little boxing experience into the undefeated and unbeaten heavyweight champion of the world, Rocky Marciano.
+Both Dundee and Cus D’Amato had success with other boxers, Dundee more so than Cus and they would probably be in my top ten but not ahead the coaches already listed in this article.

 Yes everyone likes to romanticise D’Amato’s work with Tyson but by reading this article we can already establish there were many better coach and fighter duos than Tyson and D’Amato.
 Blackburn and Louis, Wiley Sr and Armstrong, Arcel and Leonard/Duran, Steward and Hearns, Roach and Pacquiao, Benton and Whitaker, maybe even Futch and Frazier…